-10.6 All CitizenCards do not expire, however cardholders can renew their membership if they wish to obtain a higher age-band card or their appearance has changed.
-Cardholders can also renew their existing CitizenCard if their name has legally changed since their previous CitizenCard was issued.
-Please note that if cardholder's name was changed legally, a copy of change of name deed or marriage certificate must be included with Renewal application.
+10.6 CitizenCards do not expire, however cardholders can renew their membership if they wish to obtain a higher age-band card or if their appearance has changed.
+Cardholders can also renew their existing CitizenCard if their name has changed legally since their previous CitizenCard was issued.
+Please note that if cardholder's name was changed legally, a copy of change of name deed or marriage certificate or Gender Recognition Certificate must be included with Renewal application.

 11.1 We reserve the right at all times to make changes to these Terms and Conditions from time to time.
-Applicants, Verifiers, Parents/Legal Guardians or Lawful Holders who do not accept the amendments may return the Card to us, if issued, and/or request that data applicable to them is removed from Our records as advised in 4.5.
+Applicants, Referees, Parents/Legal Guardians or Lawful Holders who do not accept the amendments may return the Card to us, if issued, and/or request that data applicable to them is removed from Our records as advised in 4.6.